torstenboettjer/sandbox/README.md

 # Developer Sandbox

-Developing hybrid cloud services is challenging because developers lack an Internal Developer Platform (IDP) to replicate production setups.
-Mismatches in networking, service discovery, and dependency management often lead to endless regression testing and delayed go-live.
-This repository provides a foundation for a local developer sandbox — an opinionated, foundational configuration designed to empower platform enigneers with more flexibility.
-Developers compose resources locally, mixing on-premise-hosted applications with cloud-bound containers, while persistent backing services remain in hosted environments.
-The sandbox utilizes the Nix package manager.
-It is built for NixOS to ensure robust reproducibility, but with the exception of UI applications, it can also be provisioned on [Windows (via WSL)](https://learn.microsoft.com/en-us/windows/wsl/about), [ChromeOS (via CROSH)](https://chromeos.dev/en/linux), and [macOS](https://github.com/LnL7/nix-darwin).
+Developing hybrid cloud services can be challenging because replicating productive services is not always possible.
+But mismatches in network and service dependencies lead to extensive regression tests that delay go-lives.
+This repository aims to accelerate service developments with an opinionated NixOS configuration that aims to empower platform enigneers with configurabel sandbox environments.
+Developers can compose resources locally, mixing applications with containers and hosted services.
+The sandbox is built on NixOS and utilizes the Nix package manager to ensure robust reproducibility.
+However, with a few tweaks it can also run on [Windows (via WSL)](https://learn.microsoft.com/en-us/windows/wsl/about), [ChromeOS (via CROSH)](https://chromeos.dev/en/linux), and [macOS](https://github.com/LnL7/nix-darwin).

-#### Design Criteria
+## Design Criteria

+As platform engineering tool the sandbox is build against a number of design criteria to ensure the reproducability of a developed service.
 * Independence from any orchestration tools or hosting services that dictate the operating model for a service in production.
 * Flexible system configuration enabling independent rollouts across diverse hardware platforms.
 * Secure package distribution via a cache, ensuring supply chain control for non-interactive, unattended updates.